This comforting lemon cake is a traditional French Lemon Yogurt Cake. It’s light, moist, tender and full of rich lemon flavor.

 I found that oil works best in this cake, it makes the cake light and moist.
 Sometimes oil is better than butter.
 Just be sure and use a mild flavored oil such as canola, vegetable, sunflower oil or avocado oil.
 I don’t recommend olive oil.

-You can also use a mini loaf pan that measures 7 x 3 inch loaf pan or one that holds 3 cups of liquid.
+You can also use a 6 inch cake pan or a pan that holds holds 3 cups of liquid.

 No, it is totally optional but the glaze does give the cake some additional amazing lemon flavor.

 Absolutely, swap your favorite citrus for the lemon.

 This cake will last for up to five days if stored in an airtight container.
 No need to refrigerate you can leave it at room temperature.
 The cake can also be frozen.
 If possible, I recommend freezing before glazing.
 Thaw overnight in the refrigerator and then glaze before serving.

 Be sure and follow me over on You Tube for weekly cooking demos.